opencobra/cobrapy/release-notes/next-release.md

 of SBO:0000633 (see https://sourceforge.net/p/sbo/term-request/113/)
 * Correct reading and writing of subsystem in mat.
 * General cleanup of code in mat.py
+* Fixed issue 673 (problem when copying reaction from a different model)

 ## Other